MOTORHOMING IN FRANCE

 If you want to visit pretty places and love medieval villages then you can’t go wrong by taking a road trip to the Alsace region.

 This famous wine route in eastern France has some of the most beautiful villages in France.
 With its architecture influenced by adjacent Germany, you will find a plethora of half-timbered houses with flowers spilling out from their window boxes.

 Cities aren’t normally our thing, much preferring small towns and villages, but when in France a visit to its renowned romantic capital city of Paris is a must.

-However, we would advise finding a campsite outside of Paris and not to drive your motorhome into the capital.
-It is much easier to park in a campsite in the outer suburbs and catch a bus or train into the city.
+However, we would advise finding a campsite outside of Paris and not driving your motorhome into the capital.
+It is much easier to park at a campsite in the outer suburbs and catch a bus or train into the city.
 That’s exactly what we did, and the bus stopped right by the campsite which made life so much easier.

 While in Brittany we would recommend including these destinations on your campervan trip.

 - Perros- Guirec – Town is famous for its pinky-hued granite rocks on the Côte de Granit Rose, (Pink Granite Coast).

 - Quiberon Peninsula – and its famous White Point Arch.
 This is a spectacular coastline filled with walking trails.